Opinion

 Flesh and Blood is The New Classic Trading Card Game.
 Launching in October 2019 by Legend Story Studios (LSS), the game is focused on heroes and played with decks of cards, face to face with your opponent.

-The phrase "New Classic Trading Card Game" is displayed on the front page of the official website
+The phrase "New Classic Trading Card Game" is displayed on the front page of the official websitelink outside website, but what does it mean?

 A Hero-centered game